Why Must Christians Appear at the “Bema Seat” of Christ?

 James R. Aist

-So, while we will probably not enjoy having our works exposed and tested in this manner, we should, nonetheless, look forward to this judgment, because that is what will keep heaven pure when we enter into our final and eternal destination.
-And, we just might receive a reward from Jesus for some of our works!
+So, while we will probably not enjoy having our bad works exposed in this manner, we should, nonetheless, look forward to this judgment, because we just might receive a reward or two from Jesus for our good works!

 (To read more of my articles on biblical topics, click HERE)